pankiloutranking/OutrankingAPIDocumentation/README.md

 For all api, need to put apiKey in header like `{ apiKey : xxxxxxxxxxxxx }`

+To obtain an apiKey, please login to your Outranking account

+**
+Go to:
+1. Settings
+2. API Key
+3. Copy the API key from there
+**

 Rest Api URL : https://apps.outranking.io/api

 ## Get user details